EldestHedge/WinTile/README.md

 # WinTile
-A windows tiling manager for the 21st century!!!
+A windows tiling manager for the 21st century.

 |Feature|Description|
 |-------|--------|